Celtics roll past Raptors 112-94, take 1-0 East semis lead

 MORE TRIBUTES

 As was the case Saturday, the NBA paid pregame tribute to the recent deaths of former player Clifford Robinson, Hall of Fame coach Lute Olsen and beloved actor Chadwick Boseman with a pregame moment of silence.
 The Raptors and Celtics knelt for that moment and the playings of “The Star-Spangled Banner” and “O Canada” that immediately followed.
 The tribute and anthems took just over four minutes.
+“It was very sad to see him leave us so early,” Ibaka said of Boseman.

 UP NEXT